For non China visitors check out the high res video on Vimeo here.

-- Intermediate to advanced cycling skill – experience in climbing / descending and long distance riding (contact us if you are not sure).
+- Beginner to Intermediate cycling skill – experience in climbing / descending and long distance riding (contact us if you are not sure).

 - Ability to undertake basic bike maintenance (change your own tubes, pack and unpack your own bike)

 - Follow instructions from ride leader at all times